Massachusetts health care reform: Reform coalitions

 In November 2004, political leaders began advocating major reforms of the Massachusetts health care insurance system to expand coverage.
 First, the Senate President Robert Travaglini called for a plan to reduce the number of uninsured by half.
 A few days later, Governor Mitt Romney announced that he would propose a plan to cover virtually all the uninsured.

 At the same time, the ACT (Affordable Care Today) Coalition introduced a bill that expanded MassHealth (Medicaid and SCHIP) coverage and increased health coverage subsidy programs and required employers to either provide coverage or pay an assessment to the state.
 The coalition began gathering signatures to place their proposal on the ballot in November 2006 if the legislature did not enact comprehensive health care reform, resulting in the collection of over 75,000 signatures on the MassACT ballot proposal.
 The Blue Cross Blue Shield Foundation sponsored a study, "Roadmap to Coverage," to expand coverage to everyone in the Commonwealth.

 Attention focused on the House when then-Massachusetts House Speaker Salvatore DiMasi, speaking at a Blue Cross Blue Shield Foundation Roadmap To Coverage forum in October 2005, pledged to pass a bill through the House by the end of the session.
 At the forum, the Foundation issued a series of reports on reform options, all of which included an individual mandate.
 At the end of the month, the Joint Committee on Health Care Financing approved a reform proposal crafted by House Speaker DiMasi, Committee co-chair Patricia Walrath, and other House members.
 The state faced pressure from the federal government to make changes to the federal waiver that allows the state to operate an expanded Medicaid program.
 Under the existing waiver, the state was receiving $385 million in federal funds to reimburse hospitals for services provided to the uninsured.
 The free care pool had to be restructured so that individuals, rather than institutions, received the funding.
-Then-U.S. Senator Ted Kennedy (D-MA) and Romney met with outgoing U.S. Health and Human Services Secretary Tommy Thompson on January 14, 2005, Thompson's last day in office.
+U.S. Senator Ted Kennedy, a longtime advocate for universal healthcare, and Romney met with outgoing U.S. Health and Human Services Secretary Tommy Thompson on January 14, 2005, Thompson's last day in office.
 The meeting resulted in Thompson signing a Medicare waiver that would redirect money that previously went to treat uninsured patients at safety net hospitals to near-universal health insurance coverage as proposed by Travaglini.